 Roller coasters and thrill rides

-Once you’ve cooled off at Cedar Point Shores, dry off with a ride on one of the park’s record-breaking and high-flying rides including Valravn, Gatekeeper, Maverick, the 420-foot Top Thrill Dragster, and the world’s first ever giga-coaster, Millennium Force.
+Cedar Point offers 18 record-breaking and high-flying rides including Valravn, GateKeeper, Maverick, the 420-foot Top Thrill Dragster, and the world’s first ever giga-coaster, Millennium Force.

-There are also many great transition coasters, like Blue Streak, Iron Dragon and Corkscrew, for younger coaster lovers above 48-inches tall but below the 52-54 inches required for bigger rides.
+If that’s too much for you or your child, there are also plenty of great transition coasters, like Blue Streak, Iron Dragon and Corkscrew, for younger coaster lovers above 48-inches tall but below the 52-54 inches required for bigger rides.

-You’ll also find thrill rides like Witches’ Wheel, Windseeker, Power Tower, MaXair and, for an additional fee, SlingShot and the new Professor Delbert’s Frontier Fling (formerly known as the RipCord); plus family rides including the Cedar Point and Lake Erie Railroad, Giant Wheel, Carousels, and two water rides: Snake River Falls and Thunder Canyon.
+You’ll also find thrill rides like Windseeker, Power Tower, MaXair and, for an additional fee, SlingShot and Professor Delbert’s Frontier Fling (formerly known as the RipCord), along with family rides including the Cedar Point and Lake Erie Railroad, Giant Wheel, carousels and two water rides: Snake River Falls and Thunder Canyon.

-“There is something for everyone at Cedar Point,” Bacni says.
-“Not only do we offer the best white-knuckle thrills anywhere, but we also have three kids’ areas, a beautiful, mile-long beach, shopping, dining and award-winning live entertainment.
-With the brand-new Cedar Point Shores, Cedar Point is a vacation destination that’s close enough for Michigan families to drive to, but far enough away to be a real vacation.”
+“There is something for everyone at Cedar Point,” Kristy Bacni, the parks digital communications manager says.
+“Not only do we offer the best white-knuckle thrills anywhere, but we also have four kids’ areas, a beautiful mile-long beach, shopping, dining and award-winning live entertainment.
+Cedar Point is a vacation destination that’s close enough for Michigan families to drive to, but far enough away to be a real vacation.”

 With so much to do, you’re going to want to bring the entire family.
 For parents with smaller kids, who want to take advantage of the thrills, the park offers several programs to make it easy for everyone to enjoy everything.

-The first is the free Parent Swap program, which, Bacni says, works like this: One parent waits in line for the bigger coasters, or another height-restricted ride, while the other takes the kids to one of the three huge two Peanuts-themed kids areas: Camp Snoopy and Planet Snoopy, and a third area, Kiddy Kingdom.
+The first is the free Parent Swap program, which, Bacni says, works like this: One parent waits in line for the bigger coasters, or another height-restricted ride, while the other takes the kids to one of the four kids areas: Camp Snoopy, Planet Snoopy, Kiddy Kingdom and the Gemini Midway Area.

 Parent No. 1 rides their ride, hands off the pass to a ride attendant at the exit, and finds parent No. 2.
 Parent No. 2 goes up the exit and hops on the ride while parent No. 1 watches the kids.
 Once parent No. 2 is off the ride, the family continues their day.

-Parents also can have their kids officially measured at guest services to find out which rides they can enjoy and which lines to bypass until next year.
+Parents also have the option to get their child officially measured at guest services to find out which rides they can enjoy and which lines to bypass until next year.